-- Allow students work in pairs or small groups to complete the other four illustrations using the Practice with Hyperbole worksheet.
+- Allow students work in pairs or small groups to complete the other four illustrations using the What is Hyperbole? worksheet.

 - Encourage them to create hyperboles based on the illustrations.

-- Have students follow the directions on the the Hyper Hyperbole worksheet.
+- Have students follow the directions on the the Hyperbole worksheet.

 - Tell students that they will be required to think if traits and characteristics of their family members when creating their hyperboles on the worksheet.

-- Enrichment: Allow advanced students to use the Hyper Hyperboles they created to create a short presentation.
+Enrichment: Ask advanced students to use the hyperboles they created (on the Hyperbole worksheet) and make a short presentation.

-- Support: Allow struggling students to complete the This Story is Insane worksheet, which includes prompts that help students create hyperboles.
+Support: Allow struggling students to complete the Hyperbole Story worksheet, which includes prompts that help students create hyperboles.